oehf/ipf/src/site/markdown/migration-6.0.md

-Everything listed above keeps working in IPF 6.0, and the old and the new mechanism may be active at the same time without any contribution being applied twice. **Spring Boot applications need no changes at all**, apart from the two exceptions described at the end of this section.
+Everything listed above keeps working in IPF 6.0, and the old and the new mechanism may be active at the same time without any contribution being applied twice. **Spring Boot applications need no changes at all**, apart from the exceptions described at the end of this section.

+One thing does change for a context without Spring Boot: the Groovy and Kotlin mapping DSLs (`'M'.map('gender')` and the like) now resolve a bean of type `Mappings` rather than a `MappingService`.
+A context declaring only a `SpringBidiMappingService`, like the "before" below, starts, but every DSL call fails with `NoSuchBeanDefinitionException`.
+Declare a `SpringMappings` bean, and construct the `SpringBidiMappingService` over it if code still needs the untyped service — which is what the "after" below does.

 The contribution beans themselves — `CustomMappings`, `CustomModelClasses`, `DynamicExtension` and `CustomRouteBuilder` — are untouched.